mochar/rhs/README.md

 # Regularized horseshoe prior experiments

+Sparsifying priors such as the horseshoe are normally used when there are many features, but only some are predictive.
+What happens when most features are predictive, but also redundant?
+Ideally we'd like a sparse solution; a minimal number of features have a non-zero coefficient.<sup><a href="#citeproc_bib_item_1">1</a></sup>

-I implement regularized horseshoe priors in numpyro and train it with variational inference and MCMC.
-The main objective is to compare variations of the model:
+To explore this I implement regularized horseshoe priors in numpyro and train it with variational inference and MCMC with different variations of the model:

 -   **Guide structure:** Model correlations between coefficient and its local sparsity parameter
 -   **Reparamerization:** Factorize half-cauchy prior into gamma and inverse-gamma distributions

+The resutls are discussed on my website.

 ## Reparameterizations